Migrate to Exadata Database

 Oracle Data Guard supports high availability and disaster recovery by maintaining a synchronized standby database.
 For migration, you can set up a physical standby database in the target environment, such as new hardware, cloud infrastructure, or a different database version for an upgrade.
 Synchronize the standby database with the primary database, and then perform a switchover so that the standby database becomes the new primary database.
 This approach reduces downtime to seconds during the switchover.

-This guide describes a physical standby configuration for migration based on standard practices.
+This topic describes a physical standby configuration for migration based on standard practices.
 It assumes a single-instance configuration for simplicity.
 For Oracle Real Application Clusters (RAC) configurations, adjust the steps accordingly.
 For upgrades, such as from 12c to 19c, the standby database runs a higher database version by using mixed-version support, available from 11.2.0.1 and later.
 If applicable, use Zero Downtime Migration (ZDM) to automate cloud migrations.

 Assumptions: